thegland/wooldid/README.md

 ##### Subgroup Effects:
 - subgroups(_variable_) - variable whose levels specify subgroups for which estimates are to be produced
-- suppresssgprimaryeffects - do not produce main results for each subgroup, only compare subgroups to eachother
+- suppresssgprimaryeffects - do not produce main results for each subgroup, only compare subgroups to each other

 ##### Controls and Fixed Effects: controls() fe() timetrends coarsecohortcontrols()
 - controls(_fv varlist_) - specify control variables